 There are several disorders and diseases that can cause damage to myelin sheaths.
 These include:

 - Multiple Sclerosis (MS): this is the most common demyelination disorder and is an autoimmune condition that attacks the optic nerve, the spinal cord, and the brain.

-- Acute Disseminated Encephalomyelitis (ADEM): children are more likely to contract ADEM, and although the infection period is brief, it can still cause damage to the myelin in the brain and spinal cord.
+- Acute Disseminated Encephalomyelitis (ADEM): children are more likely to contract ADEM.
+Although the infection period is brief, it can still cause damage to the myelin in the brain and spinal cord.
 Other symptoms of ADEM include low energy, confusion, nausea, and vomiting.

 - Balo’s Disease (Concentric Sclerosis): the symptoms are similar to MS, leading doctors to believe that it is a rarer form of the disorder.
-Symptoms appear quickly and become worse in a short amount of time; it is known to be fatal.
-Along with the symptoms of MS, Balo’s Disease will also present high fever, memory loss, paralysis, seizures and trouble talking or understanding information.
+Symptoms appear quickly and become worse in a short amount of time; known to be fatal.
+Along with the symptoms of MS, Balo’s Disease will also present high fever, memory loss, paralysis, seizures, and trouble talking or understanding information.

 Other demyelination disorders include Transverse Myelitis, Neuromyelitis Optica, Charcot-Marie-tooth Disease, HTLV-I Associated Myelopathy, Schilder’s Disease, and Guillain-Barre Syndrome.

 Unfortunately, there are no known cures for demyelination disorders or how to prevent demyelination from occurring.
 The best treatment is the management of symptoms to minimize pain and keep the muscles strong and flexible through physical therapy.